OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ## `/authorizations/{authorizationId}`

-`/authorizations` list, creates, and manages the current user's authorizations for a third party.
-Currently it is meant to manage OAuth 2.0 tokens, but could hypothetically manage any type of authorization.
+`/authorizations` list, create, and manage the current user's authorizations to third parties.
+Currently they are meant to manage OAuth 2.0 tokens, but could hypothetically manage any type of authorization.

 ### `/authorizations` Are Resources